khushikushwah/gravitino/docs/how-to-build.md

 python3.11 --version
 ```

-These commands add a repository that provides the latest Python versions and installs Python 3.11.
+These commands add a repository that provides the latest Python versions and install Python 3.11.

 ### Download Apache Gravitino project to WSL